 How Much Does it Cost to Get a Card Graded?

-The cost of getting a card evaluated relies on many different aspects, making it a tough subject to conclusively answer.
-Above all else, the firm with whom you’re grading the card will make the largest difference, since each has it’s own cost structure and distinct selling advantages.
+There are several elements that influence the cost of having a card graded, making it impossible to provide a precise answer to this topic.
+Regardless of anything else, the firm with whom you are grading the card will be the most important factor to consider, since each has its own cost structure and distinct selling factors.
 While this essay contains a great deal of information, you may just be interested in a few comparison points.
 To that end, here are some preliminary notes: From then, the pricing will be determined by the type of card, the required turnaround time, and a variety of other parameters.

 - Beckett.com: Premium cards with no sub-grades are $125 each card, and Premium cards are $250 per card.
 More

 - Public Service Announcement: Regular $100/card, Express $150/card, Super Express $300/card More

 - The SGC takes 45-50 business days and costs $30 each card

 - The SGC takes 1-3 business days and costs $250 per card.
 More

 Continue reading, though, to learn more about the various charges and things to keep an eye out for throughout the process.
 So, with that in mind, the simplest approach to determine how much it will cost to get your card assessed is to begin by contacting the grading firm directly.
 In other words, decide which firm you want to grade your card and then research how much it would cost to get it graded.
 The question you might be wondering is, “Won’t cost be a major issue in determining which firm I finally choose to grade with?”
 According to my judgment, the answer is no.